compu-global-hyper-meganet/gatsby-blog/src/pages/2017-12-28-continuous-delivery-with-node-and-azure/index.md

 The other three parameters are the FTP publish url, username and password to use for the transfer.

 > You can get these values from the publish profile in Azure either [via powershell](https://msdn.microsoft.com/en-us/library/dn414650(v=nav.90).aspx) or by logging into the Portal selecting your app service and finding the link at the top.

+> Note: If your username is `awesomeapp\$awesomeapp` Azure will allow `awesomeapp` as the username, to avoid Wercker issues with the special characters.

 ![Azure publish profile from UI](get_publish_profile.png)

 ### Secrets